reapphil/AITentiveMultitasking/docs/Model-Training-and-Evaluation.md

 * `copy_raw_data` - If given also the raw data is copied to the Scores directory.
 This data can then be converted to the preferred discretization.
 * `target_dir` - If given the results are saved to the target- instead of the session directory.

-Currently the behavioral measurement is still strongly coupled to the balancing task used in the CHI paper and is part of the supervisor and not the task itself.
-Therefore currently only the evaluation of the balancing task can be performed with this pipeline.

 ## Next Step
 The last stage involves comparing the behavioral measurements through distance calculation.
-The [User Study: Results and Setup](User-Study-Results-and-Setup.md) page demonstrates how this was done for this paper.
+The [User Study: Results and Setup](User-Study-Results-and-Setup.md) page demonstrates how this was done for ["Supporting Task Switching with Reinforcement Learning"](https://dl.acm.org/doi/10.1145/3613904.3642063).